-On my journey to unearth the key success factors in business and how to help people achieve greater business success, we have been lucky to receive wise counsel and insights from a long (and growing) list of experts, bloggers and friends – giants who offered their shoulders so we could reach higher and go farther.
+On my journey to figure out how to help people achieve greater success, I’ve have been lucky to receive wise counsel and insights from a long (and growing) list of experts, family and friends.
+They offered their shoulders so I could reach higher and go farther.
 I have worked directly with many of them and know others from their work.
-Some of them are still alive and a few have passed, but their impact on my growth and our thinking is unmistakable.
-Some know the contribution they made to my learning and growth while others do not.
+Some of them are still alive and a few have passed, but their impact on my growth and thinking is undeniable.
 To all these people I give my thanks…

 - Richard Guha, a good friend and former CEO of Alliant Energy.
-He has been pounding the importance of business thinking since he was an advisor to my last startup.
-When I called him recently, he reminded me again!
+He has reminding me about my special abilities since he was an advisor to an early startup of mine.

 - Seth Rao, a good friend who constantly harangued me to focus on the business aspects of anything I did.
-Between him and Richard, I got the ‘blunt talk’!
+Between him and Richard, I still get the ‘blunt talk’!

 - Anthony Robbins.
 He is one man who took knowledge from the best minds and distilled them for everyday people to use.
 He has transformed millions of lives and he did mine.

 - Shane Parrish (Farnam Street Blog).
 His weekly newsletters have been a bonanza for my ‘connect the dots’ mind, giving me rich knowledge from books that I would have never pickup up in the library or the bookstore.

 - David Caruso.
 David is a renowned expert with an excellent understanding of emotional intelligence.
 He has been helpful and easy to talk to.

 - Denise Shull (consultant to ‘Billions’ on Showtime and the role model for character Wendy Rhoades).
 Denise pointed out what was obvious once stated, about the biggest motivators that drives the behavior of stock brokers and hedge fund traders that shone the light in many other professions I studied.